Category:

 Kevork Djansezian/Getty Images

 In addition to his medical endeavors, Soon-Shiong is also an investor in a number of other businesses and technologies.
 He was an early investor in Zoom in 2013.
 He has also invested in AccuRadio and Wibbitz.
 He also purchased the Los Angeles Times and The San Diego Union-Tribune in 2018 for almost $500 million in cash, making him one of the first Asian-American media proprietors of a major daily newspaper in the United States.
-Additionally, he has also helped in the development of a zinc air battery through his company, NantEnergy, and has invested in a graphene based technology company in Europe called Directa Plus.
-In 2021, he announced he would be investing in the bio renewables company called NantRenewables.
+Additionally, he has helped develop a zinc-air battery through his company, NantEnergy.
+He has invested in a graphene-based technology company in Europe called Directa Plus.
+In 2021, he announced he would be investing in the bio-renewables company called NantRenewables.

 Personal Life